 I need to deploy two Azure resource groups in order to deploy my application.
 Is that one environment or two?

 An environment is a logical entity that represents an independent unit of deployment for your application, so you can deploy both the resource groups using a single environment.
 For more guidance on environments see the introductory section above.

 An environment is a logical entity that can be used to perform any automation.
 It doesn't need to map to any physical resources.
-Therefore, you can add an environment to your release definition and add tasks to it to upload your binaries to the app store.
+Therefore, you can add an environment to your release pipeline and add tasks to it to upload your binaries to the app store.